leaf-ai/platform-services/README.md

 To boostrap development you will need a copy of Go and the go dependency tools available.
 Builds do not need this general however for our purposes we might want to change dependency versions so we should install go and the dep tool.

-Go installation instructions can be foubnd at, https://golang.org/doc/install.
+Go installation instructions can be found at, https://golang.org/doc/install.

 Now download any dependencies, once, into our development environment.